Blazing Zone Dualchef - Barbecue Outdoorchef - Free user manual and instructions

 The warranty shall not apply in the following cases:

-- Defects and/or damage due to misuse, improper use, in particular due to not following the user guide, safety instructions or operating/maintenance instructions (for example, use of outdoor equipment indoors, damage resulting from income; installation, improper cleaning of the cancelled surface of the funnel or barbecue grid, failure to perform a leakage test to the extent recommended in the user guide, use of harmful chemicals, unintended use, etc.).
+• Defects and/or damage due to misuse, improper use, in particular due to not following the user guide, safety instructions or operating/maintenance instructions (for example, use of outdoor equipment indoors, damage resulting from improper installation, improper cleaning of the enameled surface of the funnel or barbecue grid, failure to perform a leakage test to the extent recommended in the user guide, use of harmful chemicals, unintended use, etc.).

 5. Processing of warranty claims

-In the event of a warranty claim, please contact us or one of our authorised dealers (a dealer directory is available at www.outstorech.com) as soon as possible and tell us your address and if possible, the product/product part, sales reseller information, serial number and item number (bath can be found on the data slicker on your barbecue; see the first action of the Lise Guide).
-Please describe the defect and if possible, also send us a photo off.
-In order to verify your warranty claim, you will need to return the product as us or your local dealer (bring-in warranty).
-In the case of justified warranty claims, we will announce the necessary and required transport and shipping costs.
-Otherwise we will send the product back to you all your expense.
+In the event of a warranty claim, please contact us or one of our authorised dealers (a dealer directory is available at www.outdoorchef.com) as soon as possible and tell us your address and if possible, the product/product part, sales reseller information, serial number and item number (both can be found on the data sticker on your barbecue; see the first section of the User Guide).
+Please describe the defect and if possible, also send us a photo.
+In order to verify your warranty claim, you will need to return the product to us or your local dealer (bring-in warranty).
+In the case of justified warranty claims, we will cover the necessary and required transport and shipping costs.
+Otherwise we will send the product back to you at your expense.

 The registered brand OUTDOORCHEF is represented by the following enterprise: